arunauluk/Cybersecurity-portfolio/README.md

 ---

 ## Technical Practice
-[File permissions in Linux (.docx)](File%20permissions%20in%20Linux%20.docx) - Linux permission auditing (chmod, least privilege, hidden files)
+- [File permissions in Linux (.docx)](File%20permissions%20in%20Linux%20.docx) - Linux permission auditing (chmod, least privilege, hidden files)
+- [Apply filters to SQL queries (.docx)](Apply%20filers%20to%20SQL%20queries%20.docx) - Applied filtering logic (AND, OR, NOT, LIKE) in SQL to investigate login activity and identify employees for a security update, using MariaDB
 ---

 ## 📫 Contact